-9 out of 12 companies do not think UE’s indication of “Connected” for canceling a previous release request should be exempted from the prohibit timer.
+10 out of 13 companies do not think UE’s indication of “Connected” for canceling a previous release request should be exempted from the prohibit timer.

 Proposal 6.
-All state-transition related UE assistance indications are subject to prohibit timer.
-(9 vs 3)
+Indication of “Connected” for cancelling a previous release request is subject to prohibit timer.
+(10 vs 3)

 New parameters for power saving UAI